revou-fsse-feb25/final-project-be-aetherx24/README.md

 ## 🆘 Support

-If you encounter any issues:
+For support and questions:

-1. Check the API documentation at `/api`
+- Check the API documentation at `/api`
-2. Review the console logs for error messages
+- Review the codebase structure
-3. Ensure all environment variables are set correctly
-4. Verify database connectivity

-## 🎯 Next Steps

-This is a basic LMS backend.
-You can extend it with:
+- Open an issue on GitHub

+## 🔮 Future Enhancements

-- File uploads for course materials
+- File upload support for assignments
 - Real-time notifications
-- Discussion forums
-- Video conferencing integration
 - Advanced analytics and reporting
+- Integration with external LMS standards
 - Mobile app support
+- Video conferencing integration
+- Advanced search and filtering
-- Multi-tenancy for different institutions
+- Bulk operations for teachers
+- Student progress tracking
+- Course completion certificates